lashkare97/Prompted-Segmentation-for-Drywall---QA/README.md

 - **Precision Priority:** It prioritizes precise **segmentation polygons** to capture irregular shapes (like cracks).
 If polygon data is missing, it falls back to filling the **bounding box**.
 - **Output:** The result is a **binary PNG mask** (single-channel) for every image, where `0` represents the background and `255` represents the target feature, matching the input requirements for CLIPSeg.

+## Data Split & Integrity
+The source datasets had differing directory structures: the Cracks dataset provided full Train/Valid/Test splits, while the Drywall Join dataset provided only Train/Valid splits.
+To ensure rigorous evaluation and prevent data leakage, the model was fine-tuned exclusively on the train partition of both datasets.
+For the final performance evaluation, we utilized the dedicated test set for the Cracks task.
+For the Drywall Join task, we utilized the held-out valid set as the testing proxy, ensuring that no images used for gradient updates (backpropagation) were ever used for scoring

 ## Approach / Model tried
 We utilized **CLIPSeg (CLIP-based Image Segmentation)**, a model capable of zero-shot and fine-tuned segmentation based on arbitrary text prompts.